Paliak/PaliaksNotes/docs/Zipping/index.md

 200      GET       68l      149w     2615c http://10.10.11.229/shop/
 ```

-Opening up the website in firefox we're greeted with a watch store page.
+Opening up the website in firefox we’re greeted with a watch store page.

 ![Watch Store](Assets/Zipping_Watch_store.jpg)

 The product and cart pages have some interesting parameters in the URL.
-Let's run sqlmap with the crawl option and test for IDOR vulnerability with ffuf on the id parameter (nothing interesting is found).
+Let’s run sqlmap with the crawl option and test for IDOR vulnerability with ffuf on the id parameter (nothing interesting is found).

 ![interesting Url](Assets/interesting_url.jpg)